List of tallest buildings in Tehran

-This list of tallest buildings in Tehran ranks High-rise buildings in Tehran by height.
-Tehran has the most high-rise buildings in Iran and its population density is the highest in the country.
-Note that the Milad Tower (at 435 m the 6th tallest concrete tower in the world) is not listed here because it is an observation/telecommunications tower.
+This list ranks skyscrapers and high-rise buildings in Tehran by height.
+Tehran maintains the highest concentration of skyscrapers and high-rise buildings in Iran and possesses the highest population density in the country.
+Please note that the Milad Tower, which stands at 435 m and is the sixth-tallest telecommunications tower in the world, is excluded from this list because it is classified as an observation and telecommunications tower rather than a habitable building.

 Tallest buildings

-This list ranks Tehran buildings that stand at least 100 m tall, based on standard height measurement.
-This includes spires and architectural details but does not include antenna masts.
+This list ranks buildings in Tehran that stand at least 100 m tall, based on standard height measurement.
+This measurement includes spires and architectural details but excludes antenna masts.